Miyoshi-Ryota/async-ssh2-tokio/README.md

 * `ASYNC_SSH2_TEST_HOST_USER`: The username to connect as.
 * `ASYNC_SSH2_TEST_HOST_PW`: The corresponding password.
 Since this is plain text, creating a new unpriviledged user is recommended.

-Note: The doc tests do not use these variables.
+Note: The doc tests do not use these variables and are therefor not run, but only compiled.